Sucket

 Sucket was a kind of confectionary or dessert popular in early modern England.
-The word is related to succade, a kind of dried fruit.
+The word is related to succade, which refers to a kind of dried fruit.

 The dish was a sweetmeat involving sugar plums and dried fruit in thick syrup flavoured with ginger and other spices.
-The dried fruits themselves were called "suckets" or "dry suckets".

-As a dessert course, sucket was sometimes brought to the table in a silver "sucket barrel" and eaten with silver forks, known as "sucket forks".
-These forks seem to have been the earliest table forks in use in England.
+The dried fruits themselves were called suckets or dry suckets.
+As a dessert course, it was sometimes brought to table in a silver sucket barrel and eaten with silver sucket forks.
+These seem to have been the earliest table forks used in England.

 Elizabeth I was given three sugar loaves and a barrel of sucket by Lady Yorke as a New Year's Day gift in 1562.
-Elizabeth ate sucket at Kenilworth Castle in 1575.
-Mary, Queen of Scots enjoyed sucket as a prisoner at Tutbury Castle.
+She ate sucket at Kenilworth Castle in 1575.
+Mary, Queen of Scots ate it as a prisoner at Tutbury Castle.